GMB Ranking Factors and How to Influence Local Rankings

 Local Review Funnels

-Use a service like Get 5 Stars or Reputation Loop to offer online review management and review gathering.
+Use a service like Get 5 Stars, Bird Eye or our own white-labelled reputation management dashboard "Local Rep Guard" to offer online review management and review gathering.
 Remember, businesses with more real reviews more frequently tend to rank higher.

 Local review funnels also make for a great up-sale or value add-on service for your clients.
 It is easy to show the value of filtering negative reviews while encouraging positive online reviews for their business.
 Simply do a Google search and ask them would they call a 1 star dentist or a 4.9 star dentist to fix their children's teeth?